ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> Magnolia is not limited to one annotation family.
-This encoding is so that we
-A> can do a like-for-like comparison with Shapeless in the next section.
-A>
 A> Magnolia tidak terbatas pada satu keluarga anotasi saja.
 Penyandian ini
 A> dimaksudkan agar kita dapat melakukan perbandingan semacam Shapeless pada
 A> bab selanjutnya.

-For example

 Sebagai contoh